Julie Rackliffe Lucey, MS

 Treatment may last 2-21 days.

 when tests show there are no bacteria.
 Sepsis that is confirmed with a culture test is treated for 7-21 days.
-Treatment will depend on the location of the infection.
+Treatment will depend on the location of the infection and may include:

 IV fluids will help support your infant until the infection clears.
 It may include fluids, glucose, and electrolytes.